playcanvas/engine/README.md

     # during development.
     npm run test:watch

-    # Runs the tests once over playcanvas-latest.js - mainly used by CI, but sometimes useful if you want
+    # Runs the tests once over playcanvas.js - mainly used by CI, but sometimes useful if you want to
-    # to test the engine after building it.
+    # test the engine after building it.
 Make sure to do `npm run build` first to make sure you have
     # an up-to-date build.
     npm run test:release